Sam Altman: Removal and reinstatement as OpenAI CEO

 In May 2024, after OpenAI's non-disparagement agreements were exposed, Altman was accused of lying when claiming to have been unaware of the equity cancellation provision for departing employees who don't sign the agreement.
 Also in May, former board member Helen Toner explained the board's rationale for firing Altman in November 2023.
 She stated that Altman had withheld information, for example by not informing the board in advance of ChatGPT's release and by not disclosing his ownership of OpenAI's startup fund.
 She also alleged that two executives in OpenAI had reported "psychological abuse" from Altman, and provided screenshots and documentation to support their claims.
 She said that many employees feared retaliation if they didn't support Altman, and that when Altman was Loopt's CEO, the management team asked twice to fire him for what they called "deceptive and chaotic behavior".

+On September 2, 2026, Altman spoke at the G20 Innovation Ministerial in Chapel Hill, North Carolina, where he urged countries to adopt AI, describing its use as "non-negotiable" because of its potential economic and societal benefits.
+He compared the importance of adopting AI to the adoption of electricity more than a century earlier.
+Altman also warned that inadequate cybersecurity measures could cause significant problems and set back AI development.

+Elon Musk lawsuit

+On April 27, 2026, jury selection began in OpenAI co-founder Elon Musk's lawsuit against OpenAI and its current executives, including Altman.
+On April 28, 2026, trial testimony was by now underway, with Elon Musk beginning his testimony against Altman and OpenAI.
+On April 30, 2026 Musk would enter his third day of testimony.
+Musk ultimately lost the case, with the jury unanimously agreeing he waited too long to file suit against Altman and OpenAI.